The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Myth #1: I need to hide my [body part]

-Reality: Strategic dressing isn't about hiding - it's about creating balance and drawing the eye where you want it.
-Trying to hide parts of your body often makes you look larger overall.
+Reality: Strategic dressing creates balance and draws the eye where you want it.
+Trying to hide body parts often makes you look larger overall.

 Myth #2: Only certain body types can wear [trend]

 Reality: Almost any trend can be adapted for any body type.
-It's about choosing the right version of the trend and styling it appropriately.
+Choose the right version of the trend and style it for your proportions.

 Myth #3: I need to lose weight before investing in good clothes

-Reality: This backwards thinking keeps you feeling bad about yourself.
-Wearing well-fitted, flattering clothes at your current size will make you feel better, look better, and actually support any health goals you have.
+Reality: This keeps you stuck.
+Well-fitted, flattering clothes at your current size make you feel better, look better, and support any health goals you have.

 Myth #4: Plus-size means limited options

-Reality: Bangkok has increasingly excellent options for all sizes, and body-type principles apply at any size.
-It's about proportions, not numbers.
+Reality: Bangkok has growing options for all sizes, and body-type principles apply at any size.
+Proportions matter, not numbers.

 Myth #5: Professional stylists only work with perfect bodies

 Reality: We work with real bodies in all shapes and sizes.
-In fact, body-type expertise is exactly why hiring a stylist is valuable - we know how to make any body look and feel amazing.
+Body-type expertise is the reason hiring a stylist pays off.
+We know how to make any body look and feel strong.

 Building a Body-Type Optimized Wardrobe